-They range from informative and educational to just plain entertaining.
-Plus, with literally hundreds of topics to choose from, you can brush up on news, budgeting, money management, growing your wealth, or even learning investing basics.
+Personal finance podcasts are perfect for time-strapped listeners who want to manage their money better.
+With literally hundreds of financial topics to choose from, you can brush up on news, budgeting, growing your wealth or even learning the basics of investing.

 1. So Money